 I finally noticed, discovered, was pointed at probably the ultimate resource in the matter.
-The Definitive Guide to the new Gaydon era Aston Martin – A Buyer’s Guide and Car Enthusiast’s Guide is really what you need.
-This book is written by Grant Neal and is available directly through Sceptre Publishing’s website for about £20.
-You can also find it on Amazon.com in the USA for about $50.
-[The book ships from the UK direct from the publisher and will always be the latest edition despite what Amazon has posted.
-I received the 11th edition and it was updated in 2015]
+Written by Grant Neal, The Definitive Guide to the new Gaydon era Aston Martin – A Buyer’s Guide and Car Enthusiast’s Guide is really what you need.

 It’s packed with photos, specs, and first hand experience.
 I rarely read a book front to back, but this was an exception.
-Well written and logically laid out it takes you through a progression of the cars developed and produced from 2003 right through 2016 and the impending release of the DB11.
+Well written and logically laid out it takes you through a progression of the cars developed and produced from 2003 right through 2019.

 If I was buying a DB9, what would I look for?